natecollins/nofus-php/README.md

 $scopes1 = $cf->emumerateScope("address.work");
 $scopes2 = $cf->emumerateScope();   // Default enumerates top level scope
 // value of $scopes1 would be the array: ('line_1','line_2','state','city')
-// value of $scipes2 would be the array: ('date','address','children')
+// value of $scipes2 would be the array: ('email','name','debug_mode','nickname','date','address','children')
 ```

 **Loading only loads the first time**